griffin-warrior/gem5spec/README.md

 We only test SPEC base subset because currently gem5-power does not support running multithreaded programs.

-Test passed under the environment descripted below:
+Test passed under the environment described below:

 Gem5 output from
 - Arch: `x86_64`